mmycin/rustport/README.md

-# RustPort
+# 🚀 RustPort

-RustPort is a command-line tool that automates the generation of TypeScript Foreign Function Interface (FFI) bindings for Rust libraries.
-It simplifies the process of calling Rust functions from JavaScript/TypeScript, making it an excellent choice for Bun-based projects that require high-performance Rust functions.
+RustPort is an NPM package as well as a command-line tool that automates the creation of TypeScript Foreign Function Interface (FFI) bindings for Rust libraries created by Tahcin Ul Karim (Mycin).
+This means you can call blazing-fast Rust functions from your JavaScript or TypeScript projects effortlessly.

+Perfect for **Bun-powered** apps, RustPort takes care of all the annoying binding work, so you don’t have to.

+---

-## Why RustPort?
+## 🧐 Why RustPort?

-- **Automated Rust FFI Binding Generation**: No need to manually write bindings; RustPort handles it for you.
-- **Seamless Integration with Bun**: Works effortlessly with Bun's FFI capabilities.
+Because manually writing FFI bindings is like writing assembly—painful and unnecessary.
+RustPort offers:

+✅ **Zero-Hassle Rust FFI Binding Generation** – Just run a command, and boom, your Rust functions are ready in TypeScript.

+✅ **Flawless Integration with Bun** – If you’re using Bun, RustPort is your new best friend.

-- **Efficient Type Mapping**: Maps Rust types to TypeScript with minimal effort.
+✅ **Effortless Type Mapping** – Converts Rust types into TypeScript like magic.

-- **Simple CLI Interface**: Generate and clean bindings with a single command.
+✅ **Super Simple CLI** – Generate and clean bindings in seconds with **one** command.

+---

-## Installation
+## 📦 Installation

-RustPort can be installed globally using `npm`, `yarn`, or `bun`:
+RustPort can be installed globally via your favorite package manager:

 ```bash
 # Using npm